GGEMS/ggems/docs/Sphinx/v1.0/source/getting_started.rst

 ***************
 Getting Started
 ***************
-Once the installation is finished, the easiest way trying GGEMS is using the python console and call the OpenCL C++ singleton.
+GGEMS can be called using a python console

 .. code-block:: console